 The benefits of marketing automation are too many to list down.
-However, automated workflows keep subscribers engaged, informed, and active.
-Hence, there is no arguing about the importance of building the right kind of automated workflows.
+However, automation workflow keep subscribers engaged, informed, and active.
+Hence, there is no arguing about the importance of building the right kind of automation workflow.

 In eCommerce businesses, there are a few common scenarios for which you must always have a workflow setup:

 - First purchase workflow